clark-ewerton/webservice-soapui-xml-java-junit-cucumber-automated-testing/README.md

 For this project, it was took into account the Windows as main environment!

 This project was created to start the initial steps with test automation for a SOAP Web Services using SOAP's Maven library.
-It tests the WebService: [Number Converson](https://www.dataaccess.com/webservicesserver/NumberConversion.wso?wsdl).
+It tests the public WebService: [Number Converson](https://www.dataaccess.com/webservicesserver/NumberConversion.wso?wsdl).
 Which is a public SOAP Web Service, pretty simple to handle on and perform some requests.

 ## Project Structure
 ```bash